 I was issued the call sign TF3JB on January 14, 1974; license No. 80 in Iceland.
 From January 2007 to July 2012 I was QRV as TF2JB, but moving back to the capital in August 2012, I became TF3JB again.
 Privileges include all bands, all emission types and full RF power.

 I have been a member of our national association, Icelandic Radio Amateurs (Í.R.A.) more or less since 1973.
-During that time I have had the opportunity to participate in various activities of this great hobby and recently finished serving as the association's president (2009-2013).
+During that time I have had the opportunity to participate in various activities of this great hobby and most recently finished serving four terms as the association's president (2009-2013).

 When we lived in the United States (1990-1995) I was granted a reciprocal license by the FCC (one of the last such licenses issued before CEPT).
-During that time I completed my postgraduate studies in NYC and CT with Helga María my XYL.
+During that time I completed my postgraduate studies in NYC and CT along with Helga María, my XYL.
 We both loved the time in the States.